ane/ebi/README.md

 ![An illustration](docs/images/overview.png)

 The architecture can be approached from two different perspectives.
-The first is the depedency graph, as you can see above.
+The first is the dependency graph, as you can see above.
 The second is the hierarchy graph, which presents a concrete separation in a program.